Crock Pot Beef Stew

 - fresh parsley, chopped, for garnish (optional)

-- Place cooked chuck roast in the bottom of a crock pot (4.5 quarts or larger) then add the following ingredients: russet potatoes, yellow onion, carrots, baby bella mushrooms, yellow onions, garlic, cumin, oregano, sweet paprika, and bay leaves.3 cup russet potatoes, 2 cup yellow onion, 1 1/2 cup carrots, 6 ounce baby bella mushrooms, 2 1/2 tablespoon fresh garlic, 1/2 teaspoon ground cumin, 1/2 teaspoon dried oregano, 1/2 teaspoon sweet paprika, 2 bay leaves
+- Place cooked chuck roast in the bottom of a crock pot (4.5 quarts or larger) then add the following ingredients: russet potatoes, yellow onion, carrots, baby bella mushrooms, yellow onions, garlic, cumin, oregano, sweet paprika, and bay leaves.3 cups russet potatoes, 2 cups yellow onion, 1 1/2 cups carrots, 6 ounces baby bella mushrooms, 2 1/2 tablespoons fresh minced garlic, 1/2 teaspoon ground cumin, 1/2 teaspoon dried oregano, 1/2 teaspoon sweet paprika, 2 bay leaves

 - In a large bowl, whisk together the beef broth, red wine, tomato sauce, and Worcestershire sauce.
-Pour mixture into crock pot over vegetables and meat.3 cup beef broth, 1 cup dry red wine, 2 tablespoon tomato sauce, 1 1/2 tablespoon Worcestershire sauce
+Pour mixture into crock pot over vegetables and meat.3 cups beef broth, 1 cup dry red wine, 2 tablespoons tomato sauce, 1 1/2 tablespoons Worcestershire sauce

 - Cover crock pot and cook on LOW for 8 hours or HIGH for 4 hours.